loading content..

 Claudio Vera Sanchez

 Claudio Vera Sanchez received his PhD in Criminal Justice from the University of Illinois at Chicago in 2008.
-His research interests are centered on how Latino and African American juveniles, from underprivileged neighborhoods, are criminalized by both nurturing (schools) and non-nurturing (police) institutions.
-His research interests also involve channeling at-risk Latino and African American youth,...
+His research interests are centered on how Latino and African American juveniles,...
 Learn More